dalong0514/readnotes/20210106计算原文/2021044Cross-Platform-Desktop-Applications/2021044Cross-Platform-Desktop-Applications0101.md

 NW.js has a set of features that makes it appealing for developers to use when building desktop apps.
 In a generic overview, they are as follows:

-A JavaScript API for creating and accessing native UIs and APIs to the OS: control windows, add menu items, tray menus, read/write files, access the clipboard, and more  The ability to use Node.js inside your app as well as install and use a huge
+1 A JavaScript API for creating and accessing native UIs and APIs to the OS: control windows, add menu items, tray menus, read/write files, access the clipboard, and more.

+2 The ability to use Node.js inside your app as well as install and use a huge library of Node.js modules via npm.

-library of Node.js modules via npm  Being able to build executables of the app for each OS from a single codebase
+3 Being able to build executables of the app for each OS from a single codebase.

 I'll explain each bullet point in more detail in the next sections.